alehsan/Final_Project/README.md

 which  is the lenght of time to address a complaint about sewer back up problem, create a subset of dfm (merged dataset) that just contain extreme variables and 'total-days'.
 Call the subset of dfm, dfm2.

 24. Now, apply  pandas.DataFrame.corr method to dfm2 and print it.

-### Related questions

-What is the correlation between extreme weather variables and the completion time of addressing sewer back up complaint ('total_days')?
-Does extreme  weather delay the completion time of fixing a sewer back up problem?

-Which zip code recoded the highest number of request for fixing sewer back up problem?

-Which zip code recoded the lowest request?

-Totally, how many complaints  about sewer back up problem recorded during three years?

-How many complaints recorded for each year?

-What is the average time that DPW can address a complaint?